 Basically, everything that differentiates this ultra-limited watch (Omega plans to produce and sell no more than eight of these gadgets) from the aforementioned base GMT 43.5 MM model is the color scheme and the choice of materials.

 Still, as usual for a brand of such a high pedigree, the new mix is well-balanced and, all things considered, leaves a good impression.
-The polished surface of the unidirectionally rotating bezel with a well-chosen typeface for the Arabic numerals that act as an external chapter ring is nicely matched in color and reflective properties to subtly glossy texture of the leather strap.
+The polished surface of the unidirectionally rotating bezel features a well-chosen typeface for the Arabic numerals that act as an external chapter ring.
+The bezel matches in color and reflective properties the subtly glossy texture of the leather strap.
 In its own turn, the light-grey stitching on the strap nicely corresponds to the signature greyish color of the Pt950 platinum alloy of the case.

-The fact that the cap on the helium-escape valve is matched in its style to the setting/winding crown, too, greatly increases the general appeal of this watch: it is these minor details that often separate a true piece of luxury from a cheap wannabe.
+The fact that the cap on the helium-escape valve matches the style of the setting/winding crown, too, greatly increases the general appeal of this watch.
+I mean, it is these minor details that often separate a true piece of luxury from a cheap wannabe.

 The Platinum Orange Ceramic still features the in-house Omega caliber Co-Axial 8615 self-winding movement.
 The tiny engine features an antimagnetic Si14 silicon balance spring and a twin-barrel design that guarantees at least 60 hours of power reserve (we have seen its like in the 2012 Seamaster Aqua-Terra GMT model).

 The cal.
 8615 is quite accurate thanks to its free-sprung balance and the use of a non-magnetic silicon balance string: something that you rightfully expect from a chronometer.

 The movement is still relatively new and only time will tell how reliable it will be in a longer perspective.
 However, during its first couple of years of life, the mechanism didn’t reveal any significant number of birth defects, if you don’t mind the expression.
 Or, at least, I never heard of anything serious regarding this piece (it actually says something, since I am watching this brand closely for a number of years now).
 Also, the fact that Omega supplies their watches with a four-year manufacturer’s warranty means that they are confident when it comes to the quality of their calibers.